foxx/foxx.github.io/_posts/2014-05-23-dropbox-is-an-expensive-and-dangerous-mistake.markdown

 For cloud storage to be secure, you need [client side encryption](http://wuala.com/en/learn/technology).
 In simple terms, this encrypts your data before transit, and ensures that files cannot be decrypted without the key.
 However, this introduces a whole new problem called [key management](https://spideroak.com/privacypost/cloud-security/secure-encryption-key-management-in-the-cloud/).

+### Alternatives

-There are a few providers which offer this service, and even some in-depth comparisons by [lifehacker](http://lifehacker.com/the-best-cloud-storage-services-that-protect-your-priva-729639300).
+There are a few providers which offer client side encryption, and even some in-depth comparisons by [lifehacker](http://lifehacker.com/the-best-cloud-storage-services-that-protect-your-priva-729639300).

+I'm going to review these providers over the next few weeks, and will do a follow up post.

 Here are the three that stand out the most;

 * [tresorit.com](https://tresorit.com/)

-  This has been in private beta since [2011](http://en.wikipedia.org/wiki/Tresorit), and was released to general public in April 2014.
-The lack of maturity does scare me a little bit, and their client is not open sourced, so it's unclear if the encryption is flawed.
-However they plan on releasing this code in the near future (confirmed via telephone, no article found).
-Their data is physically stored in the EU.
-They also don't support two factor yet.
+  Released to generic public in April 2014, after emerging from a private beta since [2011](http://en.wikipedia.org/wiki/Tresorit).
+Lack of product maturity, no two factor authentication and no client source code does scare me a little, however they're planning on releasing the code soon.
+Data is physically stored in the EU.

 * [spideroak.com](https://spideroak.com/)